eralpship/web-dev-workshop/docs/detail-pages.md

  }
 ```

-Then change create `ServiceAreasPage` page component.
+Then, create the `ServiceAreasPage` page component.

-Nothing much special going here we pretty much only moved code from `HypePage` to here.
+Nothing much special going here.
+We pretty much only moved code from `HypePage` to here:

 **src/pages/ServiceAreasPage.tsx**